gviot/nadis/README.md

  - Try redis-py first, if it fast enough for you, use it.
  - Read the source code.
 It is not complicated and will give an idea of what is implemented and what is dangerous.
- - You should also consider using hiredis-py which is fast and more mature.

 Missing features
 ================